Andrettin/Wyrmsun/readme.txt

 -----------------------------------------------------------------------

 * Buildings
-- Universities can now only be built on top of "Building Site" locations.
+- Temples and universities can now only be built on top of "Building Site" locations.
 - Building sites, mineral deposits and the like now display to which settlement they belong in their tooltip.
+- When a building location is being chosen, tiles are now overlaid with their owner's color.

 * Maps
 - For the Earth map, Vienna's territory north of the Danube now belongs to the Prague settlement.